 Erickson Theater Off Broadway (Capitol Hill)

 Recently built modern black box theater located at Seattle Central Community College.
 Seats 133.
-Has sound, lights, video projectors, dance floor, lobby, dressing rooms, green room, etc. Mostly geared towards theater and dance, but music can work for music (expect dead acoustics).
+Has sound, lights, video projectors, dance floor, lobby, dressing rooms, green room, etc. Mostly geared towards theater and dance, but can work for music (expect dead acoustics).

 Ethnic Cultural Theater (University District)